THE WHOLE TRUTH

 Cerebral Palsy Child - Medical Negligence Solicitors

 A child with cerebral palsy will have a number of limitations.
 These limitations can be related to deficits in large motor skills, in small motor skills or in extra movements that are involuntary.
-This can lead to a child that looks abnormal when he or she is attempting to move or even while at rest.
 Let's look at the various limitations that a child with CP must deal with :-

 The range of motion of the upper extremities can be limited.
 Usually this involves having a frozen shoulder and frozen arms in the flexed elbow position.
 The wrist can be frozen in the flexed position and the hands might be clenched.
 These kids are often given rolled up hand towels fashioned as such in order to keep the hand from being so clenched together.